AdaCore/spark2014/docs/lrm/source/packages.rst

    spec or body L2, the elaboration of the body of L1 is said to be *known to precede* the elaboration of L2 if either:

    a.
-L2 references L1 in an Elaborate_All pragma; or
+L2 references L1 in an Elaborate or Elaborate_All pragma; or

    b.
 L1's Elaborate_Body aspect is True; or